The Harvard Case Method: Improving Civics Education

 Teacher Identification, Nomination, and Selection

 Leagues from around the country are invited to nominate outstanding high school teachers to attend this training.
-Where possible, Leagues are encouraged to involve other non-partisan civic groups in their communities for the teacher selection process.
+Wherever possible, Leagues are encouraged to involve other non-partisan civic groups in their communities for the teacher selection process.
+We are recommending an essay contest for teacher selection, since an essay will be required to register (see below), but individual Leagues have the option to design their own method of selection.
+Each League will be asked to describe their selection process when they submit the names of their nominated teachers.

 The deadline for nomination is Friday, May 10.